new Rabbit R1

 Our take

-The vision was compelling: a pocket-sized AI companion that handles tasks through natural language.
+The pitch was compelling: a pocket-sized AI companion with a cute design that handles real-world tasks through natural language commands.
 The reality?
-A $199 device with a 4-hour battery, a budget MediaTek processor (performance: 45/100), and an AI agent that still can't reliably order food or book rides.
+A $199 device with a 4-hour battery that dies before lunch, a budget MediaTek P35 processor (performance: 45/100), and an AI agent that still can't reliably order food, book rides, or manage the services it promised.
 MKBHD called it "Barely Reviewable."
 The Verge gave it a 4/10 at launch.
-The daily utility score of 30/100 says it all.
+The daily utility score of 30/100 โ€” the lowest in our database โ€” says everything about practical usefulness.

 Pros & cons